Christasen/FlashPhoto/README.md

-## Project Directory

-This is the project directory for flashphoto.

-Main page
+FlashPhoto And MIA(Medical Image Analysis)
 =============
 Welcome to the FlashPhoto & Mia Project main page!
+This page is about how to run this software

 #### Build and Run